openmodelingfoundation/openmodelingfoundation.github.io/content/en/contribute/_index.md

 ## How to Find a Specific Pull Request

-1. All of the pull requests which have been submitted to the OMF site are available [on the pull requests tab](https://github.com/openmodelingfoundation/openmodelingfoundation.github.io/pulls).
+1. All pull requests submitted to the OMF GitHub site can be viewed [on the `Pull requests` tab](https://github.com/openmodelingfoundation/openmodelingfoundation.github.io/pulls).
-2. By default, this page lists open requests with the most recent at the top of the list.
-You can change this by clicking on the `Filters` dropdown at the top left.
+2. By default this page only displays open requests, ordered by the most recent at the top.
-3. The table which lists pull requests allows you to sort using several approaches.
-Each sorting method is accompanied by a small downward arrow.
-For example, **_author_** will allow you to select pull requests by a specific author.
-The **_sort_** menu will enable you to sort pull requests chronologically or by the number of comments or reactions.
+3. You can sort and filter the pull requests table by clicking on the table header names (Author, Label, Projects, etc.).
+For example, clicking on **_Author_** will allow you to select pull requests by a specific author.
+The **_sort_** menu lets you sort pull requests chronologically or by the number of comments or reactions.

 For more details on creating a pull request please check out